Nell Gwyn: Early life

-Gwyn was assigned arms similar to those of the Gwynnes of Llansannor.
-However, her specific connection to that family, if any, is unknown.
+Gwyn was assigned arms similar to those of the Gwynnes of Llansannor, but her specific connection to that family, if any, is unknown.

 Three cities make the claim to be Gwyn's birthplace: Hereford, London (specifically Covent Garden) and Oxford.
-Evidence for any one of the three is scarce.
-The fact that "Gwyn" is a name of Welsh origin might support Hereford, as its county is on the border with Wales; The Dictionary of National Biography notes a traditional belief that she was born there in Pipe Well Lane, renamed to Gwynne Street in the 19th century.
-There is also the legend that Nell Gwynne chose red coats for the Chelsea Pensioners of the Royal Hospital Chelsea she allegedly influenced Charles II to found because she remembered the pensioners of Coningsby Hospital in Hereford wore coats of the same colour.
+Evidence for any of the three is scarce.
+The fact that "Gwyn" is a name of Welsh origin might support Hereford, as its county is on the border with Wales; the Dictionary of National Biography notes a traditional belief that she was born there in Pipe Well Lane, renamed Gwynne Street in the 19th century.
+There is also the legend that Nell Gwyn chose red coats for the pensioners of Chelsea Hospital, which she allegedly influenced King Charles to found, because she remembered that similar coats had been worn at Coningsby Hospital in Hereford.
 London is the simplest choice, perhaps, since Gwyn's mother was born there and that is where she raised her children.
 Alexander Smith's 1715 Lives of the Court Beauties says she was born in Coal Yard Alley in Covent Garden and other biographies, including Wilson's, have followed suit.
 Her noble descendant Beauclerk pieces together circumstantial evidence to favour an Oxford birth.

 One way or another, Gwyn's father seems to have been out of the picture by the time of her childhood in Covent Garden, and her "dipsomaniac mother, [and] notorious sister", Rose, were left in a low situation.
-She experimented with cross-dressing between 1663 and 1667 going under the name "William Nell" and adopting a false beard; her observations informed a most successful and hilarious character interpretation acting as a man on the stage in March 1667.
+She experimented with cross-dressing between 1663 and 1667, going under the name "William Nell" and adopting a false beard; her observations informed a most successful and hilarious character interpretation acting as a man on the stage in March 1667.
 Old Madam Gwyn was by most accounts an alcoholic whose business was running a bawdy house (or brothel).
-There, or in the bawdy house of one Madam Ross, Nell would spend at least some time.
+There, or in the bawdy house of one Madam Ross, Nell spent at least some time.
 It is possible that she herself was a child prostitute; Peter Thomson, in the Oxford Illustrated History of Theatre, says it is "probable".
-A rare mention of her upbringing from the source herself might be seen to contradict the idea: A 1667 entry in Samuel Pepys' diary records, second-hand, that.Here Mrs. Pierce tells me [...] that Nelly and Beck Marshall, falling out the other day, the latter called the other my Lord Buckhurst's whore.
+But a rare mention of her upbringing from the source herself might be seen to contradict the idea.
+A 1667 entry in Pepys's diary records, second-hand, that:Here Mrs. Pierce tells me ... that Nelly and Beck Marshall, falling out the other day, the latter called the other my Lord Buckhurst's whore.
 Nell answered then, "I was but one man's whore, though I was brought up in a bawdy-house to fill strong waters to the guests; and you are a whore to three or four, though a Presbyter's praying daughter!"
 It is not out of the question that Gwyn was merely echoing the satirists of the day, if she said this at all.